f3oall/awesome-notifications/docs/docs/popups/confirmation-window.md

   Defines `Function`, which will be executed on click to 'OK' button.
 "%}
 {% include param-desc.md optional=true name="onCancel" desc="
   Defines `Function`, which will be executed on click to 'Cancel' button.
+  If `false` was passed, 'Cancel' button will be hidden.
 "%}
 {% include param-desc.md optional=true name="options" desc="
   [Instance of Options](/awesome-notifications/docs/customization/), which will override globals for this call